chompoo500ml/basicblog/README.md

 - Because our server-side api beased on Ruby on Rails; You need to install it for local development; Check the guide from here [http://guides.rubyonrails.org/](http://guides.rubyonrails.org/)
 - Clone project by "git clone https://github.com/chompoo500ml/basicblog.git"
 - Inside basicblog folder, run "bundle install"
-- From here, you can start local server for developing by run "rake dev:serve"
+- From here, you can start local server for developing by run "rake server:start"
-- Currently, our client-side are static and serve from public folder
-- You can start to fix/add something by editing files in public folder
-- You may check the running pages on http://localhost:9090
+- Currently, our client-side are static and serve from public folder; You can start to fix/add something by editing files in public folder and check on http://localhost:9090

 ## Opensource